Traveling planetary-scale waves cause cloud variability on tidally locked aquaplanets: Results

 We explain the motion of the gyres using the theory of Rossby waves.
-Following e.g., \cite{holton_introduction_2013} or \cite{vallis_atmospheric_2017}, the phase speed of Rossby waves is given by:
+Following e.g., \cite{holton_introduction_2013} or \cite{vallis_atmospheric_2017}, the phase speed of travelling Rossby waves is given by:

-where \emph{$\bar U$} is the zonal mean zonal wind speed, $\beta$ is the Rossby parameter $frac{2 \Omega cos \phi}{r}$ (with $\Omega$ the planet's rotation rate in radians/second, $\phi$ the latitude in radians, and r the planet's radius), and \emph{k} and \emph{l} are the zonal and meridional wavenumbers in units of m$^{-1}$.
+where \emph{$\bar U$} is the zonal mean zonal wind speed, $\beta$ is the Rossby parameter $\frac{2 \Omega cos \phi}{r}$ (with $\Omega$ the planet's rotation rate in radians/second, $\phi$ the latitude in radians, and r the planet's radius), and \emph{k} and \emph{l} are the zonal and meridional wavenumbers in units of m$^{-1}$.
+The variable $k_d$ is the wavenumber corresponding to the Rossby deformation radius $\frac{1}{L_d}$ rather than the planet's radius, where $L_d$ is defined in quasigeostrophic theory as $\frac{NH}{f_0}$, with N the Brunt-V{\"a}is{\"a}l{\"a} frequency, H the scale height (6800 m for our simulations), and $f_0$ the Coriolis parameter at a given latitude.
+This form of the Rossby wave phase velocity equation takes into account vertical stratification and propagation within a GCM.
+For stationary Rossby waves such as those in our simulations, the theoretical phase speed corresponds to a longitudinal shift in the wave response location as the waves are advected by the zonal flow.

 To determine why the Rossby gyres oscillate in the moist atmosphere cases only, we compared the Rossby wave phase velocity for Control TRAP-1e and Dry TRAP-1e.
-Figure \ref{fig:rossbycp} shows time series of the phase velocity of the Rossby wave with the highest power spectral density (PSD) in the flow for these two simulations.
-To extract the wavenumbers of the highest powered waves in the flow, we first performed a Helmholtz decomposition of the wind field at 2.96~km to calculate the eddy rotational component as in \citep{hammond_rotational_2021}.
+Figure \ref{fig:rossbycp} a) shows time series of the phase velocity of the Rossby wave with the highest power spectral density (PSD) in the flow, the zonal wavenumber-1 wave, for these two simulations.
+To confirm that only this wave contributes significantly to the phase speed, we extracted the wavenumbers of the highest powered waves in the flow on each simulation day.
+We first performed a Helmholtz decomposition of the wind field at 2.96~km to calculate the eddy rotational component as in \cite{hammond_rotational_2021}.
 We then input the magnitude of the eddy rotational component, which we equate to the Rossby waves, into a 2-D Fourier transform and extracted the zonal (k) and meridional (l) wavenumbers of the wave with the maximum PSD on each simulation day.
-Finally, we calculated a day-specific Rossby wave phase velocity as per Equation \ref{eqn:cp} (i.e. the phase velocity varies by day depending on both the zonal wind and the predominant Rossby wave).
-In this calculation, we used the time-varying daily value of the zonal mean zonal wind U.
+Our results confirmed that the wave with k=1 and l=0 is consistently the highest powered wave.
+Finally, we calculated a day- and latitude-specific Rossby wave phase velocity as per Equation \ref{eqn:cp}.
+In this calculation, we used the time-varying daily value of the zonal mean zonal wind U and Brunt-V{\"a}is{\"a}l{\"a} frequency N, and further subtracted the long-term mean zonal mean wind to account for the long-term phase shift of the wave response described in \cite{wang_phase_2021} and \cite{hammond_wave-mean_2018}.
+Figure \ref{fig:rossbycp} a) shows that, in the moist simulation, the Rossby wave phase velocity oscillates between positive (eastward) and negative (westward) values on an approximately 20-day cycle, while it remains negative in the dry case over the same time period.